Open-Systems-Pharmacology/Qualification-DDI-CYP3A4/Qualification/Input/Content/Intro_evaluation_DDI_network.md

 - each color represents one combination of drugs,

-- squares represent studies with intravenous administrations of the victim drug and circles represent studies with oral administrations of the victim drug.
+- squares represent studies with intravenous administration of the victim drug and circles represent studies with oral administration of the victim drug.